Red Tail Airmen save lives during Afghan withdrawal

 |1

-This work, Red Tail Airmen save lives during Afghan withdrawal [Image 3 of 3], by TSgt Lauren Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Tail Airmen save lives during Afghan withdrawal, by TSgt Lauren Snyder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT